rareinator/Svendeprove/Backend/README.md

 go run
 ```

-If all done correctly you can access the REST endpoint via the address you used from the env, default is localhost:8080
+If all done correctly you can access the HTTP/JSON endpoint via the address you used from the env, default is localhost:8080

 So access http://localhost:8080/health and you should see this response
 ```